Pedro Martínez (tennis)

 Pedro Martínez Portero ([ˈpeðɾo maɾˈtineθ]; born 26 April 1997) is a Spanish professional tennis player.

+He has a career high ATP singles ranking of world No. 36 achieved on 24 February 2025 and a doubles ranking of No. 51 achieved on 16 May 2022.
+He is currently the No. 5 Spanish player.

+Career

+Juniors

 During his junior career, he won the junior Davis Cup 2013.

-Martínez has a career high ATP singles ranking of World No. 40 achieved on 9 May 2022.
-He also has a career high ATP doubles ranking of World No. 53 achieved on 9 May 2022.

-Professional career

-2018: ATP debut
+2018-2020: ATP, Major debuts, top 100 in singles

 Martínez made his ATP main draw debut at the 2018 Grand Prix Hassan II after qualifying for the singles main draw.

-2019-2020: Major singles & doubles debut, top 100 singles debut

 Martínez made his Grand Slam debut in the main draw at the 2019 French Open in singles and at the 2020 French Open in doubles with Christian Garin.

 He reached his first ATP quarterfinal in his career at the ATP 500 2020 Rio Open in Brazil defeating Hugo Dellien and Pablo Andujar.

-In June, he made the third round of the 2020 French Open in singles, his best Grand Slam result thus far.
+He made the third round of the 2020 French Open in singles, his best Grand Slam result thus far.
 As a result he entered the top 100 in singles at World No. 97 on 12 October 2020.